 Always cover the keypad when entering your PIN and make sure there are no unusual devices attached to the machine, which can copy your card’s details or cause it to stick in the machine.
 If your card disappears and the screen goes blank before you’ve even entered your PIN, don’t enter it – especially if a ‘helpful’ bystander tells you to do so.
 If you can’t retrieve your card, call your bank’s emergency number, if you can, before leaving the ATM.

 It’s a good idea to bring some local currency in cash, if only to cover yourself until you get to an exchange facility or find an ATM.
 The equivalent of €150 should usually be enough.
 Some extra cash in an easily exchanged currency is also a good idea, especially in Eastern Europe.

 Visa and MasterCard/Eurocard are more widely accepted in Europe than Amex and Diners Club; Visa (sometimes called Carte Bleue) is particularly strong in France and Spain.

-There are, however, regional differences in the general acceptability of credit cards; in Germany for example, it’s rare for restaurants to take credit cards.
+There are, however, regional differences in the general acceptability of credit cards; in Germany, for example, it’s less common for restaurants to take credit cards.
 Cards are not widely accepted off the beaten track.